tsahiduek/ai-on-eks/blueprints/inference/nvidia-dynamo/README.md

 ## Overview

 NVIDIA Dynamo is a cloud-native platform for deploying and managing AI inference graphs at scale.
+An inference graph is a computational workflow that defines how AI models process data through interconnected nodes, enabling complex multi-step AI operations like LLM chains, multimodal processing, and custom inference pipelines.
 This implementation uses direct script deployment for simpler, more reliable operations.

 ### Key Features